johntiger1/hand_code/README.md

 measuring the potentiometers; visualizing the data

+***UPDATE JUNE 24
+Succesfully managed to start reading into python.
+Now we have the Arudino data in a more robust format.

+Key Insights: pySerial is NOT a complete replacement for Arduino.
+Instead it simply serves as an interface for reading from and writing to a serial port.
+Thus, to do any interesting thing with it, the following steps are required:

+1) Write the Arduino program.
+Upload it to the board (via Arduino program).
+2) In python, import pyserial.
+Open the port, and simply use the readLine command to get what you would normally get from Serial Monitor into python.

+In summary, what pySerial does is it REPLACES the serial monitor of Arduino, allowing us to get the data in python and thus be able to write it to a file, upload it etc.

 @TODO:
 Implementing web stuff
 We want to get the readings from the arduino onto the web.
 This will be the first step in visualization